Nonverbal autism: Potential causes

-Studies conducted specifically on nonspeaking autistic individuals provide similar evidence.
+Studies conducted specifically on nonspeaking autistic individual provide similar evidence.
 Brain studies have shown several amygdaloid impairments among those with ASD.
 The amygdala in those with nonspeaking autism have less volume compared to controls, contain a higher density of neurons suggesting hyperconnection, and show a negative correlation between amygdala size and impairment severity among subjects.

 While infantile autism is actually associated with an oversized amygdala, there are developmental theories as to how this may occur.
 Research on major depressive disorder has shown that excessive activation such as stress or fear leads to allostasis, or degeneration of the neurons involved in creating the phenomenon.
 Initial hypertrophy results in atrophy and reduction of brain size in the given region.
 Over time, this occurs in patients with severe depression, and they develop a decreased amygdala size.
 Some scientists theorize that this is happening early during infancy in the autistic brain, accounting for the initial overgrowth and later observed size reduction.

 When eye tracking software is employed to record where subjects focus their visual attention on images of human faces, small amygdala volume is associated with decreased eye fixation.
 Eyes are considered to be especially important for establishing human connection and conveying emotion, thus fixation on them is considered to be a crucial part of identifying people and emotions in a social setting.

 In addition to a negative correlation to eye fixation studies showed a smaller amygdala was associated with impairment in nonverbal communication skills as well.
 This suggests that the amygdala is critical in developing all types of communicative abilities, not just verbal.
 This suggests the amygdala may play a crucial role in relating to other humans in a way that allows for behavioral mimicry.

 Among nonspeaking autistic patients, researchers could predict symptom severity based on amygdala activity.
 Those with the least amygdala activity had the most impaired nonspeaking communication abilities, those with the most activity had the strongest communication abilities.

 The development of language, similar to the development of most physical skills, relies heavily on mimicry of other humans.
 ASDs are known to impair one's ability to focus on and relate with people possibly as a result of a damaged amygdala.
 Nonspeaking autistics will often be able to learn more basic communicative skills such as pointing to objects or selecting a picture from a list.
 These skills are far more simple and do not require the degree of personal connection needed for language development.

+Neuroimaging research has also investigated structural differences in language-related brain pathways among individuals with nonverbal autism.
+A 2025 diffusion tensor imaging and myelin water imaging study reported alterations in white matter organization within language pathways, suggesting that differences in brain connectivity may contribute to persistent language difficulties.
+The authors noted that the findings demonstrate associations rather than establishing causation.